amontalenti/streams/streams/index.rst

     Visitor Data               Pig only            Storm + Cassandra
     ========================== =================== =================

 Where are we in all this?
-(1)
+(2)
 =============================

     ========================== =================== =================
     Component                  Current             Ideal
     ========================== =================== =================
-    Recommendations            Queues + Workers    Storm + Solr/ES?
+    Recommendations            Queues + Workers    Storm + Solr?
     Crawling                   Queues + Workers    Storm + Scrapy?
     Pig Mgmt                   Pig + boto          lemur?
     Storm Mgmt                 petrel              pystorm?